jrief/django-angular/docs/angular-form-validation.rst

 AngularJS names each input field to validate, by concatenating its forms name with its fields name.
 This object member then contains an error object, named ``formname.fieldname.$error`` filled by the AngularJS validation mechanism.
 The placeholder for the error object would clash with ``ng-model``, if the forms name is identical to the model prefix.
-Therefore, just remember to use different names.
+Therefore, remember to use different names.

 Customizing validation errors